maximilien/musings/blogs/ai/2/draft.md

 **Small datasets:**

-For collections under 10,000 chunks, the overhead of vector databases often isn't worth it.
+For collections under 10,000 chunks [TODO: can we cite source for this previous statement?], the overhead of vector databases often isn't worth it.
 Simple keyword search with BM25 might suffice.
 Chroma is popular for prototyping precisely because it minimizes this overhead—but teams regularly migrate to more robust solutions as they scale.

 **Relationship-heavy data:**